-If the family does not appear for the recertification interview or fails to return the "mail in" recertification packet, and has not rescheduled or made prior arrangements with CMHA, CMHA will reschedule a second appointment for the interview.
+If the family does not complete and return appear for the recertification packet and all requested verifications to CMHA by the due date, interview or fails to return the "mail in" recertification packet, and has not rescheduled or made prior arrangements with CMHA to return the information at a later date, CMHA may propose the family for termination of assistance from the HCV program after 3 attempts to obtain the information. , CMHA will reschedule a second appointment for the interview.
 If the family is a "mail in" recertification, a notice will be mailed to the family with an extended due date to return the "mail in" packet.